Frequently Asked Questions: School Transportation

 What is the Certified School Bus Driver Instructor Program?

 The Certified School Bus Driver Instructor Program is a program to train and certify individuals as school bus driver trainers.
 This program should help a school district maintain a trained staff of drivers.
-The Certified School Bus Driver Instructor training program is jointly sponsored by Central Missouri State University-Missouri Safety Center, Missouri School Bus Contractors Association (MSBCA), Missouri Association of Pupil Transportation (MAPT), and the Department of Elementary and Secondary Education, School Governance/Transportation Section.
-This program is usually conducted during the months of June and July and provides individuals with classroom and hands-on practical instruction activities.
+The Certified School Bus Driver Instructor training program is jointly sponsored by University of Central Missouri - Missouri Safety Center, Missouri School Bus Contractors Association (MSBCA), Missouri Association of Pupil Transportation (MAPT), and the Department of Elementary and Secondary Education, Student Transportation Section.
+This program is usually conducted during the month of July and provides individuals with classroom and hands-on practical instruction activities.
 The goal is to provide each trainee with a model curriculum and instructional skills necessary to design and implement a school bus driver training program (302.272, RSMo).

 What are the state professional organizations for school transportation?